ahmadrosid/hl/README.md

 # 🌴 HL (WIP)
 Syntax highlighting written in Rust.
-The project is designed to generate html syntax highlighting with the given file.
+The project is designed to generate html syntax highlighting for the given file.

+This software is inspired by github syntax highlighter.

 ## 🚀 Usage
 ```bash